dilara369/Gadget/README.md

-# Turkish Language Learning Web App
+# Gadget

-Welcome to the **Turkish Language Learning Web App**!
+Welcome to the **Gadget House**!
 This web application is designed to help users learn and practice the Turkish language through interactive lessons and quizzes.
 It features a modern, responsive design powered by **React**, **Tailwind CSS**, and **DaisyUI** for an enhanced user experience.

 ## Live Demo